 The main protagonist.
 Once the brutal captain of the Spartan army, Kratos made a deal with the God of War Ares to further his exploits—which took a tragic turn when the God tricked him into killing his own wife and child.
 Now branded the Ghost of Sparta as a mark showing his terrible deed, the rest of the series follows him in his quest for revenge against Ares, which later extends to the Gods of Olympus themselves.

 Anti-Villain: Type I or II.
 Basically, what makes him somewhat sympathetic is his frankly depressing backstory, though whereas it still holds weight after the horrendous and honestly unjustifiable actions he commits is polarizing, to say the least.

 The Atoner: Sort of.
 While Kratos does dwell a lot on his family's death, it's mostly just used as a source of his volcanic rage.

-Character Development: He starts out as a man on a mission of revenge in the first game and then becomes into a tried and true "Solve all problems with intense violence" pattern.
-At the end of the second game, Kratos' had become an amoral, self serving lunatic.
+Character Development: He starts out as a man on a mission of revenge and redemption in the first game and then becomes into a tried and true "Solve all problems with intense violence" pattern.
+By the end of the second game, Kratos' had become an amoral, self serving lunatic.
 Fortunately, by the end of the third game, he's finally learned to accept that he's the primary source of most of his grief and for the first time in possibly ever, performs a genuinely selfless sacrifice to help the countless people he's hurt on his quest.